Chicago Blackhawks: McLaughlin era (1926–1944)

 The Black Hawks played their first game on November 17, 1926, against the Toronto St. Patricks at the Chicago Coliseum.
 They won their first game 4–1, in front of a crowd of over 7,000.
 The Hawks' first season was a moderate success, as they finished the season in third place with a record of 19–22–3.
 However, they lost the 1927 first-round playoff series to the Boston Bruins.

 Following the series, McLaughlin fired head coach Pete Muldoon.
 According to Jim Coleman, sportswriter for the Toronto-based Globe and Mail, McLaughlin felt that the Hawks were good enough to finish first.
 Muldoon disagreed, and in a fit of pique, McLaughlin fired him.
 According to Coleman, Muldoon responded by yelling, "Fire me, Major, and you'll never finish first.
 I'll put a curse on this team that will hoodoo it until the end of time."
 The Curse of Muldoon was born – although Coleman admitted years after the fact that he had fabricated the whole incident – and became one of the first widely known sports "curses."
 While the team would go on to win three Stanley Cups in its first 39 years of existence, it did so without ever having finished in first place, either in a single- or multi-division format.
 The Black Hawks proceeded to have the worst record in the league in 1927–28, winning only seven of 44 games.

-For the 1928–29 season, the Black Hawks were originally slated to play in the newly built Chicago Stadium, but due to construction delays and a dispute between McLaughlin and arena promoter Paddy Harmon, they instead divided their time between the Coliseum, the Detroit Olympia, and the Peace Bridge Arena in Fort Erie, Ontario, before moving to Chicago Stadium the following season.
+For the 1928–29 season, the Black Hawks were originally slated to play in the newly built Chicago Stadium, but due to construction delays and a dispute between McLaughlin and arena president Paddy Harmon, they instead divided their time between the Coliseum, the Detroit Olympia, and the Peace Bridge Arena in Fort Erie, Ontario, before moving to Chicago Stadium the following season.